martinprest/DEDIT/readme-DEDIT.txt

 Or:
 1. Translate before transfer using OPLTRAN or ATRAN with the files.trn list
-2. Build a pack using BLDPACK and the DEDIT.BLD file and make a pack using orglink or similar.
+2. Build a pack using BLDPACK and the DEDIT.BLD file and make a pack using OrgLink or similar.

 Then:
 1. Jaap's year 2000 bug fix, TIMEINST is included.
 From the Organiser main menu go to PROG, then RUN and enter TIMEINST